mconf/bigbluebutton-api-js/README.md

 Example
 -------

+Open `example/index.html` or check http://mconf.github.com/bigbluebutton-api-js
-Open `example/index.html` in your browser for a quick example of what this lib does.
+for a quick example of what this lib does.

 Usage
 -----